-The local courts' powers to render judgments on any matter are always subject to the precise terms and limits of the underlying claims brought before them.
+The local Courts' powers to render judgments on any matter are always subject to the precise terms and limits of the underlying claim brought before them.
 Courts may rule on damages (direct or indirect and/or patrimonial/moral) so long as thus requested, the same being said of interest which may be computed in accordance to a specific agreed rate or at the legal default rate.
-As to costs, the rule is that they must be borne in proportion to each party's liability.
+As to costs, the rule is that they must be borne in proportion to each party's liability as determined by the relevant final and binding judgment.